-So much for the upgrades, now for the downgrades: the PC-7 does not have an I/O expansion port.
+So much for any upgrades, now for more downgrades: the PC-7 does not have an I/O expansion port, because that support was also on the second CPU that was eliminated.
 Yes, you heard right.
 No peripherals, no printer, and most importantly, no tape.
 I'm sorry, did you say your batteries were getting low?
 Sucks to be you, my friend.
 Don't bother to put anything of substance in this device because once the batteries have to be changed, it'll be going to the great PC-1 in the sky.
 With that sobering thought, maybe it's not such a great loss that the PC-5/6 Data Bank didn't make it to this unit after all.

 But wait, there's less!
 If you didn't like the clamshell PC-5/6 design, the PC-7 will really steam your broccoli because its flipface is of even lower build quality: all but my NOS unit show obvious flex strain on the join and some have even torn open, revealing the ribbon cable which is clearly being stressed even more by the case distortion.
 Casio didn't learn anything from the PC-5/6 and went right on slapping the alphabet onto the membrane half of the keyboard, although in this case you're not going to be doing much programming on it anyway.

 Plain and simple, this doesn't deserve to be called a Pocket Computer.
 Sure, you can write programs with it, but because you can't save them you're restricted in a practical sense to quick one-offs and simple functions that you can afford to lose, and where I come from that's what calculators are for.
-I didn't buy my Pocket Computers for that kind of limited usage, but surprisingly many people did and I still get a decent proportion of mail from former PC-7 owners.
-(P. T. Barnum was right; there really are suckers born every minute.)
 Although technically superior and higher quality (relatively speaking), the PC-8 that followed the PC-7 actually exited the market earlier -- the PC-7 itself lasted until 1990!
-As far as I was concerned, about all the PC-7 did do was make the PC-8 look not quite so bad by comparison.
+As far as I'm concerned, about all the PC-7 did do was make the PC-8 look not quite so bad by comparison.

 I'd dearly love to tell you Tandy's options and catalogue numbers and the Casio equivalents, but there aren't any.